Modified Comparative Fault and the 50% Bar Rule

 Benefits of Hiring a Maine Auto Accident Attorney

 If you've been in a car accident in Maine, you can be sure that it can be overwhelming.
 Medical bills, lost wages, and pain and suffering can quickly become a burden.
-While you may feel pressured to handle your claim on your own, an experienced Maine auto accident attorney from McCue Law Firm can be your advocate and protect your rights under Maine law.
+While you may feel pressured to handle your claim on your own, an experienced Maine auto accident attorney from McCue Law Office can be your advocate and protect your rights under Maine law.

 In-Depth Knowledge of Maine Car Accident Laws